@svelte-put/intersect GitHub

 Initialization Options

-intersect take an object parameter that supports all options in IntersectionObserver constructor ( root, rootMargin, threshold, ), and an additional enabled property for enabling/disabling the action.
+intersect can take a config object that supports all options in IntersectionObserver’s constructor (root, rootMargin, threshold), and an additional enabled option to dynamically enable/disable the action.

 <script>